Oloqq/tinygp/README.md

 MUL = 112
 DIV = 113
 ```
-The next 2 opcodes are argument of the operation
+The next 2 opcodes are arguments of the operation

 Values below 110 are references to actual values. \
 Let N = number of variables in the problem. \